CrypticCoin (CRYP) Price Reaches $0.0001

 CrypticCoin Coin Profile

-CrypticCoin (CRYPTO:CRYP) is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
-Its launch date was April 30th, 2018.
+CRYP is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
+It launched on April 30th, 2018.
 CrypticCoin’s total supply is 4,249,990,120 coins and its circulating supply is 2,549,994,072 coins.
-CrypticCoin’s official message board is crypticcoin.io/news.
+CrypticCoin’s official Twitter account is @CrypticCoin_io.
+The official message board for CrypticCoin is crypticcoin.io/news.
+The Reddit community for CrypticCoin is /r/crypticcoin and the currency’s Github account can be viewed here.
 CrypticCoin’s official website is crypticcoin.io.
-The Reddit community for CrypticCoin is /r/crypticcoin and the currency’s Github account can be viewed here.
-CrypticCoin’s official Twitter account is @CrypticCoin_io.

 Buying and Selling CrypticCoin

-CrypticCoin can be traded on the following cryptocurrency exchanges: Exrates and LATOKEN.
-It is usually not possible to purchase alternative cryptocurrencies such as CrypticCoin directly using US dollars.
-Investors seeking to trade CrypticCoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CrypticCoin using one of the aforementioned exchanges.
+CrypticCoin can be bought or sold on these cryptocurrency exchanges: LATOKEN and Exrates.
+It is usually not possible to purchase alternative cryptocurrencies such as CrypticCoin directly using U.S. dollars.
+Investors seeking to trade CrypticCoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CrypticCoin using one of the aforementioned exchanges.

 Receive News & Updates for CrypticCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CrypticCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.